all applications will be processed between january and march 2019

 - Manage musical and sound recordings with Protools or Logic.

 - Management of all production equipment (proper use, maintenance, inventory)

-- Degree in Cinema or equivalent experiences
+- Degree in filmmaking or other equivalent experience

 - Participation as director to at least three short films or two medium films or equivalent experience

 - Very good knowledge of techniques in camera, sound recording, editing and script writing

 - Knowledge of Final Cut Pro X software

 - Knowledge of software Protools or Logic sotware an asset